krimson8/TOC-2017-Telegram-Chatbot/README.md

 A telegram chatbot implemented using python3

 ## How to run the chatbot
-1.Prepare a computer with debian-based OS installed (ex.Ubuntu)__ 2.run all the command listed in install.txt in the correct order, **order matters**__ 3.download ngrok to your computer and run with__
+1.Prepare a computer with debian-based OS installed (ex.Ubuntu)<br />
+2.run all the command listed in install.txt in the correct order, **order matters**<br />
+3.download ngrok to your computer and run with<br />
 >./ngrok http 5000
-4.open mongo shell in bash__
+4.open mongo shell in bash<br />
 >mongo
-5.type in the following commands to build the necessary database and collections__
+5.type in the following commands to build the necessary database and collections<br />
 >use TOC
 >db.createCollection("comment")
 >db.createCollection("opinions")
-6.change the API-TOKEN and WEBHOOK-URL section in the app.py__ 7.run with python3 app.py__
+6.change the API-TOKEN and WEBHOOK-URL section in the app.py<br />
+7.run with python3 app.py<br />